navko11/TerminalApp/readme.md

 ![salarycode1](appscreenshots/salarycalc.jpg)

 - Conditional statement that takes the employees stored data (paygrade) and matches it to the corresponding salary level.
+- No else condition required as the operand is determined from the add employee feature.
 ![salarycode2](appscreenshots/salarycalc2.jpg)

 - Output all details of employee with finalized all input actions.